aspose-cloud/tutorials.aspose.cloud/content/cells/english/_index.md

 ## Getting Started

-To begin working with the PowerPoint REST API:
+To begin working with the Spreadsheet REST API:

 1. [Spreadsheet Elements Tutorials](/cells/spreadsheet-elements/)
 Step-by-step tutorials for working with Excel spreadsheet elements using Aspose.Cells Cloud API.
 From basic cell operations to complex charts and filters.